Khalaf & Nguyen serving mississippi since 2015

 • Felonies

-• Felon & Firearm
+• Carrying a Firearm

 • Habitual Status